kchorn0/INF655_Assingment2/README.md

 # React + Vite

-Kyle Horn Proj 2 for Ramsey Class
+Kyle Horn Proj 2 for Ramsey Class. here
 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: